GLOBAL MARKETS-Stocks guarded ahead of U.S. inflation test | Business

 The U.S. congressional passage of a long-delayed $1 trillion infrastructure bill also cheered investors, helping crude prices extend their rally, though a broader social safety net plan remains elusive.
 Data out over the weekend also showed China's exports beat forecasts in October to deliver a record trade surplus, although a miss on imports added to evidence of a slowing in domestic demand.

-Moves across equities were modest with the pan-European STOXX 600 benchmark index down 0.06% in late morning trade, while the MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.2%.
-Nasdaq futures were off 0.1% after 10 straight sessions of gains, while Tesla shares were set to fall around 7% after Twitter users voted for CEO Elon Musk to sell about 10% of his stock in the company.
+Moves across equities were modest with the pan-European STOXX 600 benchmark index little changed in early afternoon trade, while the MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.2%.
+Nasdaq futures eased around 0.1% after 10 straight sessions of gains, while Tesla shares were set to fall over 5% after Twitter users voted for CEO Elon Musk to sell about 10% of his stock in the company.

 S&P 500 futures rose less than 0.1%.
-World shares were flat at 757.3 points by 1058 GMT after hitting a record high last week as relatively dovish central bank messages and the strong labour data in the United States added to optimism generated by a healthy earnings season on both sides of the Atlantic.
+World shares were up less than 0.1% at 757.5 points by 1301 GMT after hitting a record high last week as relatively dovish central bank messages and the strong labour data in the United States added to optimism generated by a healthy earnings season on both sides of the Atlantic.

 Friday's robust U.S. payrolls report included upward revisions to the previous couple of months and another strong reading on wages.
 Tightness in the labour market combined with dislocation in global supply chains should result in another high reading for U.S. consumer prices due on Wednesday, with any upside surprise likely to rekindle talk of an earlier Federal Reserve hike.